 While stretching may already be a part of your exercise routine (and it should), incorporating just a few minutes of stretching daily helps boost circulation.
 Regular stretching also helps your muscles recover from exercise, prevent injury and provide better flexibility so you can work harder during your next workout.
 Stretching is something you can easily add to your schedule.
 Spend just five to ten minutes every morning or at night before bed stretching.

 Two words: Butcher’s Broom.
 I know what you’re thinking--Halloween’s over, right?
-Yes, it is…but this is no hocus-pocus!
+Yes, it is…but this is no joke.
 The herb Ruscus Aculeatus, taken three times a day, can be just as effective as prescription medication without any of the side effects.
 Herb-a-liscious!

 Supplements and Food